-Tableau is one of my favorite tool i use every day to interrogate different data sets for most of assignments i get to handle.
+Tableau is one of my favorite tool I use every day to interrogate different data sets for most of assignments I get to handle.
 Other than being positioned as one of the leaders in Business intelligence according to Garner's report.
-Personally, i find Tableau easy to learn and use, and it has a very vibrant community that makes learning the tool like some sort of fun.
-I know for the newbie this may not look as it sounds, but by the end it this article you'll learn how it is easy to connect your first data set and be ready to build your first chart.
+Personally, I find Tableau easy to learn and use, and it has a vibrant community that makes learning the tool like some sort of fun.
+I know for the newbie this may not look as it sounds, but by the end it this article you'll learn how easy it is to connect your first data set and build your first chart.

-I hope you've downloaded your Tableau app, and installed it in your machine for a quick demonstration on how to connect to your first data set.
-For my case, i am using Tableau desktop the professional edition which doesn't differ with Tableau public edition as far as this article article is concern.
+To be ready download your Tableau app, and installed it in your machine for a quick demonstration on how to connect to your first data set.
+For my case, I am using Tableau desktop professional edition which doesn't differ with Tableau public edition as far as this article article is concern.

-Once you've installed the app, double click the icon to launch the screen below.
+Once you've installed the app, double click on the Tableau icon shortcut on your desktop to launch the screen below.

-Note that, your screen will be a little bit different from mine if you're using Tableau public, My screen shot above (Tableau professional edition) has more data connectors. and more connectors can be revealed by clicking on more.. under 'Connect to a server'..
-See the other connectors i have..
+Note that, your screen will be a little different from mine if you're using Tableau public, My screen shot above (Tableau professional edition) has more data connectors.
+And more connectors can be revealed by clicking on more.. under 'Connect to a server'..
+See the other connectors I have..

-Therefore, in short description from above we can say..
+Therefore, in a short summary from above we can say..

 Tableau Professional edition enables it's users to connect to more data sources.

-(Not mentioned above) Tableau professional edition enables users to save their work locally in their machines unlike Tableau public which users have to save work in Tableau servers.
-(That is, there is no privacy in your work).
+(Not mentioned above) Users of Tableau professional edition can save work locally in their machines unlike in Tableau public which users have to save work in Tableau public servers. (i.e. There is no privacy in your work).

 Lets connect to data saved locally..